open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 Aggregator immediately begins accumulating events for the next collection period while the current one is processed.
-An Accumulation is defined as the synchronously-copied Aggregator combined with the LabelSet, Resource, and metric Descriptor.
+An Accumulation is defined as the synchronously-copied Aggregator combined with the Label Set, Resource, and metric Descriptor.

 TODO: _Are there more Accumulator functional requirements?_